I am Attorney David Schiller, based in Raleigh, Wake County, North Carolina, and this is the home page of my website.

 I am currently accepting new clients who are trying to obtain unemployment benefits, including Pandemic Unemployment Assistance (“PUA”) benefits under the federal CARES Act.

 I am also accepting new clients who have disputes against the North Carolina State Retirement System.
-The North Carolina Retirement System apparently recently performed an audit and is now attempting to collected purported over-payment of retirement benefits to disabled teachers and State employees.
+The North Carolina Retirement System is attempting to collect purported over-payments of retirement benefits to disabled teachers and State employees.

 I regularly represent clients who: